 If you are someone who finds it hard to manage their own money, then the automation and illiquidity provided by a 401(k) could be a financial lifesaver.
 You won’t find these benefits in a spreadsheet, but they definitely matter.

 Either way, the choice is yours.
-You have to make your own financial decisions.
-I just want to provide a useful framework for you when you do.
+For some of you, maxing will be a great decision that will set up a comfortable retirement.
+For others, it could be locking up too much of your capital too soon in life.
+In the end, you have to make your own financial decisions.
+I just want to provide a useful framework for when you do.

 This is post 210.
 Any code I have related to this post can be found here with the same numbering: https://github.com/nmaggiulli/of-dollars-and-data